-This refusal has been censured, as it opposed his principle, that a battle ought to be so completely won as not to admit of the chance of another the next day; but in this case the Russians were resolved to die where they stood.
-His fresh troops advancing under Victor were still distant, and he would have been in a most perilous position if his reserve had been left a disorganized mass.
-"Never have we seen such a field," he said, as he retired, and every precaution was taken against an attack on his camp, which he fully expected the next morning.
-Some of the Russians bivouacked in advance of their position the day before. and the Cossacks entered the French lines in the night. compelling the Imperial Guard to stand to their arms.
-The pursuit was left to them; for though the generals entreated Kutuzov to form the rest of his forces into columns, and make a night attack on Napoleon's camp, he objected, as they must pass over the dead bodies of their countrymen.
+Napoleon took his station behind a redoubt in the centre of the field, though behind the combatants, and beyond the range of fire.
+Ségur's assertion was contradicted by all his mass.
+"Never have we seen such a field," he said, as he retired, and every preeaution was taken against an attack on his eamp, which he fully expected the next morning.
+Some of the Russians bivouacked in advance of their position the day before,\ and the Cossaeks entered the French lines in the night, compelling the Imperial Guard to stand to their arms. pursuit was left to them; for though the generals entreated Kutuzov to form the rest of his forces into columns, and make a night attack on Napoleon's eamp, he objected, as they must pass over the dead bodies of their countrymen.
 He had not vet recovered his journey, and the night was cold, so perhaps the energies of a septuagenarian were wanting after such a trying day.
-Many of the wounded Russians were conveyed in carts to a place of safety during the battle, the rest were collected and borne with their army as it moved the next day into a fresh position at Mojaisk.
-When the Russians withdrew, Napoleon rode over the field and ordered his soldiers to collect the cannon balls, as the French had only ammunition left for one more battle.+ He claimed Borodino as a victory, and Ney was created Prince of the Moskva[†] (as it was termed), to mislead Paris; but at the very most he could only boast of a drawn battle, and such it was esteemed at the time by his Even Ségur admits the French had not taken 800 army. prisoners, and those were all wounded, while the Russians captured 5000; that "during the night the Russians made us sensible of their vicinity by their tiresome clamours; next morning there was an alert close to the Emperor's tent, the Old Guard was obliged to run to arms, the army remained motionless till noon, or rather it may be said there was no longer an army but a single vanguard."
-"If ever there was one," said Arndt, who, while thinking Russia was made for the rescue of
+Many of the wounded Russians were conveyed in earts to a place of safety during the battle, the rest were collected and borne with their army as it moved the next day into a fresh position at Mojaisk.
+When the Russians withdrew, Napoleon rode over the field and ordered his soldiers to collect the eannon balls, as the French had only ammunition left for one more battle. † He elaimed Borodino as a victory, and Nev was created Prince of the Moskvat (as it was termed), to mislead Paris; but at the very most he could only boast of a drawn battle, and such it was esteemed at the time by his army.
+Even Ségur admits the French had not taken 800 prisoners, and those were all wounded, while the Russians eaptured 5000; that "during the night the Russians made us sensible of their vicinity by their tiresome clamours; next morning there was an alert close to the Emperor's tent, the Old Guard was obliged to run to arms, the army remained motionless till noon, or rather it may be said there was no longer an army but a single vanguard."
+"If ever there was one," said Arndt, who, while thinking Russia was made for the reseue of